-Maximum time in seconds that you allow curl's connection to take.
-This only limits the connection phase, so if curl connects within the given period it will continue - if not it will exit.
-Since version 7.32.0, this option accepts decimal values.
+Maximum time in seconds that you allow the connection to the server to take.
+This only limits the connection phase, once curl has connected this option is of no more use.
+Since 7.32.0, this option accepts decimal values, but the actual timeout will decrease in accuracy as the specified timeout increases in decimal precision.
 See also the -m, --max-time option.